KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 ## 4 DATA CLEANING

-This part convert the dataset into a analysis-ready format for machine learning.
+This part converts the dataset into a format that is appropriate for analysis or storage.

 Depending on context, my usual cleaning techniques include but not limited to the following: